 - MapReduce — MapReduce is a programming model and big data processing engine, used for parallel processing of large data sets.
 Originally, MapReduce was the only execution engine available in Hadoop, but later on Hadoop added support for others, including Apache Tez™ and Apache Spark™.

-- Hadoop Common, a set of services to support the other modules.
+- Hadoop Common — Hadoop Common provides a set of services to support the other modules.

-- Scalability and Performance – Unlike traditional systems that have a limitation on data storage, Hadoop is scalable as it operates in a distributed environment.
-The flexibility and ease of scalability provided by Hadoop allow organizations to completely leverage all of their data.
+- Scalability — Unlike traditional systems that have a limitation on data storage, Hadoop is scalable as it operates in a distributed environment.
+This allowed data architects to build early data lakes on Hadoop.
+Learn more about the history and evolution of data lakes.

 - Flexibility — unlike traditional relational database management systems, when working with Hadoop you can store data in any format, including semi-structured or unstructured formats.
 Hadoop enables businesses to easily access new data sources and tap into different types of data.